Mounecaike/projet2_scrap/readme.md

 # 📚 Web Scraping Project - Books to Scrape

-This project was built as part of the OpenClassrooms Python Developer training.

 It allows you to:
 - Scrape all categories from the [Books to Scrape](https://books.toscrape.com) website